UsmanLhrPk/UsmanLhrPk/README.md

-As a Senior Software Engineer, I have a strong foundation in a range of technologies, including Ruby on Rails, Laravel, Ruby, PHP, MySQL, Postgres, and Redis.
-I have a proven track record of delivering high-quality software solutions and am adept at adapting to new technologies and approaches as needed.
-With a growth mindset, I always strive to learn and improve new and existing technologies.
+As a Senior Software Engineer and DevOps specialist, I bring a strong foundation in a broad array of technologies, including Ruby on Rails, Laravel, Ruby, PHP, MySQL, PostgreSQL, Redis, RabbitMQ, Solr, JavaScript, and CI/CD.
+I am known for delivering scalable, high-quality software solutions and adapting quickly to new technologies and methodologies as the industry evolves.
+With a growth mindset, I continuously seek opportunities to refine both new and existing technologies to drive efficiency and innovation.

-One of my key strengths is my ability to excel in complex, intricate projects.
-I have a keen attention to detail and am able to deliver scalable solutions that meet the needs of my clients.
-My experience with Github CI/CD has also given me a solid understanding of agile development practices and the ability to quickly iterate and deliver updates to software products.
+One of my core strengths is excelling in complex, detail-oriented projects.
+I am committed to designing solutions that not only meet but exceed client expectations, focusing on long-term scalability and precision.
+My experience with GitHub CI/CD pipelines has reinforced my agile development skills, enabling me to iterate rapidly and deliver consistent software updates.

-In my current role at Cyber Nest, I have had the opportunity to work on a variety of projects, collaborating with cross-functional teams to deliver innovative software solutions.
-I am a proactive problem-solver and enjoy the challenge of finding creative solutions to complex problems.
+Currently, at Cyber Nest, I collaborate with cross-functional teams to create and implement forward-thinking software solutions.
+My responsibilities include leading the technical design and development of new software projects, maintaining and optimizing legacy code, guiding and mentoring junior staff, and establishing CI/CD pipelines to streamline deployments.
+Additionally, I conduct training to keep the team up-to-date with the latest coding standards and best practices, fostering a culture of continuous improvement and technical excellence.

+In addition to my software engineering expertise, I am a dedicated DevOps engineer specializing in AWS and Hostinger, with the flexibility to extend my skills to other platforms.
+My DevOps focus enables me to bridge development and operations seamlessly, ensuring the efficient, automated deployment and smooth operation of applications.

-I am excited about the opportunity to join a dynamic team and contribute my skills and expertise to the development of innovative software products.
+I am excited by the opportunity to contribute to a dynamic team, bringing my technical skills and innovative mindset to the development of cutting-edge software products.

-Experienced in Ruby on Rails  Laravel  MySQL  PostgreSQL  RabbitMQ  Redis  Solr  JavaScript  PHP  Continuous Integration and Continuous Delivery (CI/CD)

-As a Senior Software Engineer I am responsible for
-1. The technical design and development of new software projects using the latest technologies.
-2. Maintaining and debugging existing and legacy code.
-3. Providing technical guidance and training to junior staff.
-4. Writing CI/CD pipelines for new projects to ensure efficient and automated deployment.
-5. Provide training to keep developers updated on the latest best practices and coding standards.
-6. Additional responsibilities include collaborating with cross-functional teams to develop software solutions, participating in code reviews, and staying up-to-date with industry best practices and emerging technologies.

 Contact me at usmanjzcn@gmail.com